angular/components/src/lib/datepicker/datepicker.md

 ```

 *Please note: `MdNativeDateModule` is based off of the functionality available in JavaScript's
-native Date object, and is thus not suitable for many locales.
+native `Date` object, and is thus not suitable for many locales.
 One of the biggest shortcomings of
-the native Date object is the inability to set the parse format.
-We highly recommend writing a
+the native `Date` object is the inability to set the parse format.
+We highly recommend using a
-custom `DateAdapter` that works with the formatting/parsing library of your choice, or waiting for
+custom `DateAdapter` that works with the formatting/parsing library of your choice.*
-the official Moment.js module.*

 #### Customizing the date implementation
 The datepicker does all of its interaction with date objects via the `DateAdapter`.
 Making the